jachin/much-select-elm/README.md

 ##### `max-dropdown-items`

-The `max-dropdown-items` attribute sets the maxiumn number of items that much-selelct will attempt to render in the dropdown.
+The `max-dropdown-items` attribute sets the maximum number of items that `<much-select>` will attempt to render in the dropdown.

 The default value is 1000.